Helm Installation Guide#

 # Clone the repository

-git clone https://github.com/kleidia/kleidia-docs.git
+git clone https://github.com/your-org/kleidia.git

-cd kleidia-docs
+cd kleidia

 2. Configure Values#